meetoseh/backend/docs/db/logs/REASON.md

 This file documents the standard `reason` column on log tables

 A json object whose format varies.
-Always has the fields `repo` and `file` which refer to the github repository and path to the file (as if via `__name__`) respectively.
+Usually has the fields `repo` and `file` which refer to the github repository and path to the file (as if via `__name__`) respectively (omitted if extremely repetitive, see `Sequence of related logs`).
 If further broken down, the next key is general `reason` as a string and `context` as a dict

 Fictitious examples: